openshift/origin/examples/simple-ruby-app/README.md

     which confirms the webhook was triggered.

-7. Monitor the builds and wait for the status to go to "complete"
+7. Monitor the builds and wait for the status to go to "complete" (this can take a few mins):

         $ openshift kube list builds